-China is a safe country, just be sure to follow advice given by Oyster and the local representatives and use your common sense.
+China is a safe country, just be sure to follow advice given by Oyster and the local coordinators and use your common sense.

 You will live in a town so will be close to all amenities.
 The public transport is great in China, with even small cities having undergrounds.

-You receive free accommodation and all meals while at school and you will receive a monthly wage from the school.
-You will have your own room and can expect WiFi and to be close to the school.
-Your accommodation will never be more than 45 minutes from your school.
+You’ll receive free accommodation and all meals while at school and you will receive a monthly wage from the school.
+You will have your own room and can expect WiFi.
+Your accommodation will be within 45 minutes from your school.

 Dining in China is a big affair and restaurants come in every shape, size and type.
 Meals generally involve a selection of dishes for everyone to share including meat, vegetables, rice and plenty of tasty things.

-You will be provided with a full orientation on arrival.
-When working, you will have a member of staff at the school that you can discuss issues with.
+You will have a member of staff at the school that you can discuss issues with.
 Day to day, you will work independently in the school.